nmis-group/digf-coref/Deployment.md

 conda install -c conda-forge tensorboard
 '

-Alternative way to implement the conda environment is to directly use the pre-defined environment yaml file with the correct deep learning and computer vision package such as pytorch, opencv, etc.
+B. Alternative way to implement the conda environment is to directly use the pre-defined [environment yaml](/environment.yml) file with the correct deep learning and computer vision package such as pytorch, opencv, etc.
 Get the environment.yml file from github repository,

 run the following command from terminal
 'sh
 conda create -n <environment name>

+conda activiate <environment name>

 conda env update -f environment.yml
 '